C2SM/spack-c2sm/docs/CI.rst

-Using the Jenkins Continuous Integration Executables
+Using the Jenkins Continuous Integration Executables [outdated]
 ====================================================

 This section describes how to find executables installed by jenkins and how to load the environment to run the application.